 Upon graduation, our students join a vast network of fellow alumni, many of whom work locally.
 This provides a valuable community for career development.
 Graduates of our program remain closely connected to the program and to each other throughout their careers.

 “I’m an EMPA because I want to increase my skills to make a difference in the world.
 I have no interest in working in government, but I love nonprofits and thought the courses looked like relevant skills in or out of the public sector.”
-Peter Tolman, Seminaries and Institutes Seminary Principal
+Peter Tolman, LDS Seminaries and Institutes seminary principal

 “I’m an EMPA because I want the knowledge to be a leader, both in my professional position and in humanitarian work.”
 Natalie Gay